imagej/ImageJA/README.md

 Because much of the content in this repository is generated automatically, depending on the type of change you want to make your edit should go in one of three places:

 * Source file content changes (e.g. bug fixes) should go to the [imagej1 repository](https://github.com/imagej/imagej1).
+To submit changes in the ImageJ1 repository, see [Contributing#ImageJ](https://imagej.net/contribute/#imagej) on the Wiki.
 * Source file *location* changes (e.g. moving a file to the correct package) go in the [ij1-builds repository](https://github.com/imagej/ij1-builds).
 * Changes to the build structure (e.g. `pom.xml` updates) can be done directly in this repository.